If you are working to heal from an eating disorder, learning to let go can help your journey tremendously.

 I mean it.
 Not even in the back of the cupboard where you can be tempted by them during tough moments of your recovery.

-Getting rid of them is a crucial step – both for removing the physical temptation and for setting your mental intentions that you’re committed to recovering.
+Getting rid of them is a crucial step – both for removing the physical temptation and for setting the mental intentions that you’re committed to recovering.
 Once you’ve cleared that space in your life, replace those old items with new, positive tools (like journals to help you work through your feelings and therapy cards).

 2. LET GO OF: Clothes that fit your sick body but not your healthy body.

-INSTEAD EMBRACE: A wardrobe that makes you feel good about yourself – right here and right now.
+INSTEAD, EMBRACE a wardrobe that makes you feel good about yourself – right here and right now.

 You might have certain clothing that fit your sick body that you really love, that was expensive or that made you feel good.
 And although you might be hesitant to let go of that clothing, ultimately hanging onto it is only going to prove triggering.
 Ask yourself what’s more important: a pretty dress in your wardrobe or health and happiness and life?

 Take your time as you clean out your closet.
 It seems like a simple act but the psychological symbolism is profound.

 You’re literally making space for a new mindset and healthier body.